-DEMR 2334 Advanced Diesel Tune-Up and Troubleshooting (2-4-3) Advanced concepts and skills required for tune-up and troubleshooting procedures of diesel engines.
+DEMR 2334 Adv.
+Diesel Tuneup & Trblstg.
+(2-4-3) Advanced concepts and skills required for tune-up and troubleshooting procedures of diesel engines.
 Emphasis on the science of diagnostics with a common sense approach.
-Prerequisite: DEMR 2412 or AUMT 2417

 DEMR 2335 Advanced Hydraulics (2-4-3) Advanced study of hydraulic systems and components including diagnostics and testing of hydraulic systems.
-Prerequisite: DEMR 1316

-DEMR 2344 Automatic Power Shift and Hydrostatic Transmission II (2-4-3) Extended study of the operation, maintenance, and repair of automatic power shift hydrostatic transmissions.
-Prerequisite: DEMR 2412
+DEMR 2344 Auto Power Shift-Hydro Transmi (2-4-3) Extended study of the operation, maintenance, and repair of automatic power shift hydrostatic transmissions.